 It is quite possible to create a tour with visits to historical sights and with visits to more child orientated venues, such as a playground, fun-fair or water park.

 I do appreciate how hard it is to captivate modern young people with such things as culture, art and history.
-But we are not going to loose this battle to MTV, aren't we?
+But we are not going to lose this battle to smart phones and other gadgets, are we?

 For a start we will refuse from the style of guiding which reminds us of school - no boring lectures!
 A flexible program plus non-standard list of places to visit lets us involve teenagers into planning our time.
 Maybe they are interested in meeting somebody their own age in Russia?
 Motivating teenagers is something I am seriously interested in, that is why working with them is so appealing for me.

 A 'standard' program for a family with children is hardly possible.
 Not only does the program depend on the duration and time of the visit, but more importantly the quantity, age, sex, and interests of the children - not forgetting of course the interests and wishes of the adults in the group too.
 However given this information I can devise a tour program especially for you that will be suitable for all members, young and old, of the family.

 We can certainly cover the main famous sights of St. Petersburg - The Hermitage, Catherine Palace, Peterhoff, St. Issac's cathedral etc.

 Indeed some of these, such as Peterhoff fountain park are of interest to adults and children alike.
 The trick fountain at Peterhoff is a particular favourite with children.